surenenfiajyan/client-server/README.md

 ## How to build
 In a Linux environment in the project root directory run `make`.
-This will compile server and client binaries in `output` firecory.
+This will compile server and client binaries in `output` direcory.
 Make sure `gcc` and `make` packages are installed.
 ## How to run
 ### Client
 Run `client` binary in the `output` direcotory